 How to Share your Family Health History

 Nowadays families have so many ways to communicate: photos through text, videos on social media, chatting online, etc. But even with so much connectedness, families can forget to communicate about an important topic: their health histories.
-With the holidays approaching, it’s a wonderful time to begin that conversation.
 For many of us, this might be uncomfortable.
 Where do we start?
 What do we ask?
-As a genetic counselor who specializes in helping people collect their family health history, I’ll provide you with the information you need in time for National Family History Day, or Thanksgiving.
+As a genetic counselor who specializes in helping people collect their family health history, I’ll provide you with the information you need.

 Why do I need my family health history?